u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 </p>

 4. Test your Elastic Load Balancer or Web Server using bees attack command:

+> Notice: you can change the attack count if you want.

 >**Notice again, to avoid the unnecessary attack, do not try any other website!**